bestpeff/peffbot-showcase/README.md

 Peffbot is a chat bot I built for my own Kick stream that handles viewer questions, displays game stats, manages social links, and helps mods troubleshoot issues without bugging me mid-stream.
 After testing it live for a while, I'm opening it up to other streamers.

-Built by a streamer who got tired of answering the same questions 50 times per stream.

 ---

 ## Main Features